brycewray/hugo-site/content/posts/2021/07/better-notifications-preside-email-app/index.md

 cd "Library/Application Support/MailMate/Bundles/Preside.mmBundle/Support/bin/"
 ```

-10. Execute `ls` and you should see a listing of one item: a [shell script](https://en.wikipedia.org/wiki/Shell_script) file called "preside.notify.sh."
+10. Execute `ls` and you should see a listing of one item: a [shell script](https://en.wikipedia.org/wiki/Shell_script) file called "preside_notify.sh."

 11. Use your chosen command-line text editor to open this shell file.
 [Here is the original on GitHub](https://github.com/richwaters/PresideNotify/blob/master/Preside.mmBundle/Support/bin/preside_notify.sh), to which you may want to refer in the next few steps to keep the line numbering straight.